Response Memorandum: Rooijsestraat Final Design

 Response from the municipality

-The municipality has made agreements about this with the parish council.
+The municipality has reached an agreement with the parish council regarding this matter.
 The church is always available for funerals.

-Only set up one-way traffic for freight vehicles after the square
+Set up one-way traffic for freight vehicles only after the square

 Response from the municipality

-Can we get an example of what the rebate strips will look like along the property line?
-Otherwise, it's very nice!
+Could you give us an example of what the trim strips will look like along the property line?
+Other than that, it looks great!

 Response from the municipality

-The rebate strip is similar to a narrow sidewalk.
-It is a curb with paving stones.
+The curb strip is similar to a narrow sidewalk.
+It consists of a curb with paving stones.

 Response from the municipality

-We are creating a number of places where wheelie bins can be placed.
-We are installing wheelie bin tiles here.
+We are creating several areas where wheelie bins can be placed.
+We will install wheelie bin tiles in these areas.

-If there is no buffer zone in the form of a sidewalk or parking space on either side of the design, this increases the risk of dangerous situations and possible injury.
-One suggestion here could be to divide the combined sidewalk and parking space on the east side between the west and east sides to create a buffer zone on both sides.
+If no “buffer” zone—such as a sidewalk or parking space—is designated on either side of the design, this increases the risk of dangerous situations and potential injury.
+One suggestion here, for example, could be to divide the combined sidewalk and parking space on the east side between the west and east sides to create a ‘buffer’ zone on both sides.

 Response from the municipality

-A wide sidewalk was chosen for the east side of the street.
-The street is too narrow for sidewalks on both sides.
+A wide sidewalk has been planned for the east side of the street.
+The street is too narrow to accommodate sidewalks on both sides.

-With the two most important issues in mind, I propose following the guidelines of the CROW (Independent Knowledge Center for Infrastructure, Public Space, and Traffic and Transport) regarding the minimum width for two-way traffic of 4.80 meters instead of the proposed 5.10 meters.
+With these two key issues in mind, I propose that we follow the guidelines issued by CROW (the Independent Knowledge Center for Infrastructure, Public Space, Traffic, and Transport) regarding the minimum width for two-way traffic of 4.80 meters, rather than the proposed 5.10 meters.

 Response from the municipality

-The proposed 5.10 m allows freight traffic and cars to pass each other.
+The proposed width of 5.10 m allows trucks and cars to pass each other.

 At 4.80 m, this is not possible.